EthanCai/programming-learning-notes/projects-part-1.md

 - [Fleck](https://github.com/statianzo/Fleck) - Fleck is a WebSocket server implementation in C#.
 Branched from the Nugget project
 - [Websocket-Sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server
 - [WebSocket4NET](https://websocket4net.codeplex.com/) - WebSocket client for .NET 2.0+, Xamarin, Mono, Silverlight, Windows Phone, & WinRT
+- [XSockets](https://xsockets.net/) - Provides a great set of tools for you to build real-time applications on the Microsoft.NET plattform and much more
+- [WampSharp](https://github.com/Code-Sharp/WampSharp) - A C# implementation of [The Web Application Messaging Protocol](http://wamp-proto.org/) - a protocol that provides messaging patterns of Remote Procedure Calls and Publish/Subscribe over WebSockets.

 ## Network